statsun78/CpG_score/README.md

   It computes the gene level score, aggregating individual CpG site level scores annotated to the correponding genes.
   - `pval_m` : A vector of the p-values to test a mean differerence for all CpG sites.
   - `pval_v` : A vector of the p-values to test a variance differerence for all CpG sites.
-  - `gID' : A list of genes annotated CpG sites.
+  - `gID` : A list of genes annotated CpG sites.

 * The R function `wieght_gene`